 4) Impression Share By Device Over Time

 If your ads play in the top three positions, you should be looking at your impression share by device.
 Google is constantly bringing ads in and out of the auction as it optimizes for the best possible search experience.
-As a result, impression share fluctuates.
-With half of impressions coming from mobile nowadays, advertisers can’t afford to overlook low impression share on any device.
+As a result, the impression share fluctuates.
+With more than half of impressions coming from mobile nowadays, advertisers can’t afford to overlook low impression share on any device.

 5) Cost And Performance By Region